forestgrape/coronavirus/coronavirus.md

 ### Life Cycle
 Coronaviruses have a two phase life cycle:
-* They are born/produced as virion which is the sleeping state.
+* They are born/produced as [virion](#virion) (similar to seeds of plants).
-* Upon cell infection they hook into a cells metabolism mostly to produce new progeny (virions).
+* Upon cell infection they hook into a cells metabolism to have the cell produce proteins encoded by the virus.
+As for all forms of life the goal is to produce progeny = new virions.

 * Virion phase: Born as virion.
 Sleeping phase: [passive travel](#virion-travel), wait and upon [activation](#virion-attachment-and-activation) and match with an [infectable cell](#infectable-cell) enter the cell and start infection.
 * Metabolic phase: Hook into a cells metabolism to produce proteins and ultimately new virions using the structures, ribosomes, enzymes and resources (fatty acids, amino acids and ribonucleic acids) from the host cell .

 > ###### Virion
-> A *virion* is the form of a virus where the genome is packed and has no active metabolism.
+> A *virion* is both the travel and birth form of a virus.
+The genome and proteins required to infect a cell are packed into some form of shell.
+A virion has no active metabolism.

 Viruses while outside of cells are present always as virions.
 Once activated, virions can [infect cells](#infected-cell) and transform to the metabolic phase.